brian-arnold/brian-arnold.github.io/pages/CV/cv.md

 Princeton University, Ecology and Evolutionary Biology
 - Segmented 3D 2-photon microscopy videos of brains and directed statistical analyses to decode animal behavior
 - Led machine-/deep-learning analyses of 40+ enhancer-readout datasets to characterize cis-regulatory motifs
-- Managed 2 trainees on large scale (400+ samples) whole-genome sequencing projects using short- and long-read data
+- Managed 2 trainees on large scale sequencing projects involving 700+ samples and 10+ TB of data
 - Gave 2 workshops on machine learning and Snakemake workflows for computational biology

 **Biomedical Data Scientist** (2020-2023)